Markus Persson: Social media comments

 Persson began receiving criticism for political and social opinions he expressed on social media as early as 2016.

-In 2017, he proposed a heterosexual pride holiday, and wrote that those who opposed the idea "deserve to be shot."
+In 2017, he proposed a heterosexual pride holiday, and wrote that those who opposed the idea "deserve to be shot".
 After facing backlash, he deleted the tweets and rescinded his statements, writing, "So yeah, it's about pride of daring to express, not about pride of being who you are.
 I get it now."
 Later in the year, he wrote that feminism is a "social disease" and called the video game developer and feminist Zoë Quinn a "cunt", although he was generally critical of the GamerGate movement.
 He has described intersectional feminism as a "framework for bigotry" and the use of the word mansplaining as being sexist.
-Also in 2017, Persson tweeted that "It's okay to be white" stating his belief that privilege was a "made up metric", and he denounced generalisations and differential treatment solely on the basis of skin colour.
+Also in 2017, Persson tweeted that "It's okay to be white".
 Later that year, he stated that he believed in the Pizzagate conspiracy theory.

 In 2019, he tweeted referencing QAnon, saying "Q is legit.
 Don't trust the media."
 Later in 2019, he tweeted in response to a pro-transgender internet meme that, "You are absolutely evil if you want to encourage delusion.
 What happened to not stigmatizing mental illness?"
 He then also promoted claims that people were fined for "using the wrong pronoun".
 However, after facing backlash, he tweeted a day afterwards that he had "no idea what [being trans is] like of course, but it's inspiring as hell when people open up and choose to actually be who they know themselves as.
 Not because it's a cool choice, because it's a big step.
 I gues[sic] that's actually cool nvm".
 Later that year, Microsoft removed two mentions of Persson's name in the "19w13a" snapshot of Minecraft and did not invite him to the 10-year anniversary celebration of the game.
 A spokesperson for Microsoft stated that his views "do not reflect those of Microsoft or Mojang".
 He is still mentioned in the End Poem ("a flat, infinite world created by a man called Markus").